Early Takes: Volume 1: Release

-Early Takes: Volume 1 was released as a stanadalone album on 1 May 2012 by UMe on CD, LP and as a digital download.
+Early Takes: Volume 1 was released as a standalone album on 1 May 2012 by UMe on CD, LP and as a digital download.
 The album was originally issued in October 2011, as part of a deluxe edition Blu-ray, DVD and CD release of the documentary in the United Kingdom.
 According to Unterberger, the six All Things Must Pass-era demos and early takes were "ravenously welcomed" by ardent Harrison fans, but there was also disappointment at the lack of recording details supplied with the album.
 In his MusicRadar interview, Martin said that he still had a large amount of Harrison's recording archive to explore and there was no formal schedule in place for releasing further volumes of his demos and outtakes.

 Early Takes debuted at number 66 in the UK and number 20 on the US Billboard 200.
 In other US charts, it peaked at number 3 on Billboard's Top Soundtracks, number 7 on Top Rock Albums and number 17 on Top Digital Albums.
 The compilation also debuted at number 51 on the Canadian Albums Chart.